nathanjhood/UBento/README.md

 Requirements:

 - Windows 11 22h2 or greater
-- WSL2 (Windows Subsystem for Linux) with a working Linux kernel/distro
+- WSL2 (Windows Subsystem for Linux), optionally with a working Linux kernel/distro
 - Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images

 Optional: